 Mrs. Geraldine T. Boone is the Founder of the Boys Choir and has served as Accompanist since its inception.

 Mrs. Boone's credits are many, but we mention just a few.
-Mrs. Boone is Professor of Music at Norfolk State University where she teaches piano, Music Theory, Counter Point and is Chair of the Masters of Music program.
+Mrs. Boone is a retired Professor of Music of Norfolk State University where she taught piano, Music Theory, Counter Point and was Chair of the Masters of Music program.

 Before beginning tenure at Norfolk State University, Mrs. Boone was the Director of Choirs at Blair Junior High and Middle School for many years.

-Mrs. Boone is a Past President of The National Association of Negro Musicians, Inc. and is the President of the local chapter of NANM, The Tidewater Area Musicians Branch.
+Mrs. Boone is a Past First Vice President of The National Association of Negro Musicians, Inc. and eight years as President of the local chapter of NANM, The Tidewater Area Musicians Branch.

 She is also the Founder and Director of The Chesapeake Civic Chorus.